elastisys/compliantkubernetes/docs/user-guide/additional-services/timescaledb.md

     Due to very different performance-tuning characteristics, Timescale and PostgreSQL databases should never run on the same PostgreSQL cluster.
     To comply with this, it is essential that every PostgreSQL database that gets created on the PostgreSQL cluster also has the Timescale extension created for it.

-If you want to use TimescaleDB on your Compliant Kubernetes cluster, ask your administrator to provision a new PostgreSQL cluster inside your Compliant Kubernetes environment.
+If you want to use TimescaleDB on your Welkin cluster, ask your administrator to provision a new PostgreSQL cluster inside your Welkin environment.
 Then set up the TimescaleDB extension.

 <!-- markdownlint-disable MD044 -->
 {%